adrianmikoda/operating-systems/README.md

 - [License](#license)

 ## Project Description
-A collection of programs developed for the "Operating Systems" university course.
+Collection of programs developed for the "Operating Systems" university course.

 ## Table of Contents
 | Laboratory | Description | Source |